Connectoids II: existence of normal trees: Introduction

-The definition of normal trees of connectoids differs from that of normal trees in undirected graphs in the fact that the edges of the tree are not a substructure of the connectoid since connectoids do not contain edges.
-But for a undirected connected graph $G=(V, E)$ and a subset $U \subseteq V$ there exists a normal tree containing $U$ if and only if there exists a normal tree $T$ in the corresponding connectoid containing $U$: For the forward direction the tree $T$ is a normal tree in the corresponding connectoid since its rooted rays form necklaces.
-For the backward direction note that $T$ is a normal tree containing $U$ in $G \cup T$.
-Since the existence of normal trees is closed under taking connected subgraphs \cite{pitz2021proof}*{Theorem~1.2}, there exists a normal tree covering $U$ in $G$.
+However, the concepts of normal trees of $G$ and normal trees of $(V(G), \cC)$ coincide in their existence, i.e.\ there exists a normal tree in $G$ containing $U \subseteq V(G)$ if and only if there exists a normal tree in the corresponding connectoid $(V(G), \cC)$ containing $U$~\cite{connectoids1}: Every normal tree in $G$ is also a normal tree in $(V(G),\cC)$ since its rooted rays form necklaces.
+For the converse, let~$T$ be some normal tree of $(V(G), \cC)$.
+Then $T$ is a normal tree containing $U$ in $G \cup T$.
+Since the existence of normal trees is closed under taking connected subgraphs \cite{pitz2021proof}*{Theorem~1.2}, there exists a normal tree containing $U$ in $G$.

-The authors proved that the ends of a connectoid are in one-to-one correspondence to the ends of any normal spanning tree \cite{connectoids1}*{Theorem~1.2} and that rayless normal trees can be used to approximate the ends of a connectoid \cite{connectoids1}*{Theorem~1.3}.
-In this paper we characterise the existence of normal trees of connectoids and show thereby that this notion of normal tree is a reasonable generalisation of normal trees in undirected graphs:
+In this paper, we show that the existence of normal trees of connectoids can be characterised in the same way as the existence of normal trees of undirected graphs.
+This establishes normal trees of connectoids as a natural generalisation of normal trees of undirected graphs, and thus as a sensible notion of normal trees for directed and bidirected graphs, as well as hypergraphs and finitary matroids.

-Firstly, we show a result similar to Jung's famous characterisation via dispersed sets \cite{jung1969wurzelbaume}*{Theorem~6}.
-Given a connectoid $(S, \cC)$, a subset $S' \subseteq S$ is \emph{dispersed} if any necklace in $(S, \cC)$ has finite intersection with $S'$.
-Akin to Pitz' result for undirected graphs \cite{pitz2021quickly}*{Theorem~4}, we prove that even fat~$TK_{\aleph_0}$-dispersedness is sufficient for a characterisation of the existence of normal trees.
-In this context one can think of a fat~$TK_{\aleph_0}$ informally as a connectoid obtained from the fat~$TK_{\aleph_0}$ by replacing the edges by certain finite connected sets.
+First, we extend Jung's famous characterisation via dispersed sets \cite{jung1969wurzelbaume}*{Theorem~6} to connectoids.
+Given a connectoid $(S, \cC)$, a subset $S' \subseteq S$ is \emph{dispersed} if every necklace in $(S, \cC)$ has finite intersection with $S'$.
+In fact, we show a stronger statement similar to Pitz' result for undirected graphs \cite{pitz2021quickly}*{Theorem~4}: we prove that fat~$TK_{\aleph_0}$-dispersedness is sufficient for characterising the existence of normal trees.
+In this context one can think informally of a fat~$TK_{\aleph_0}$ as a connectoid obtained from the fat~$TK_{\aleph_0}$ by replacing its edges with certain finite connected sets.